Arrest by Pasco Sheriff’s Office

 The Pasco County Sheriff, Chris Nocco, has suggested that leasing trailers could house up to a total 160 inmates for a cost of nearly $2 million annually for a three-year lease which is less expensive than sending inmates to out-of-county facilities.

-That price does not include the price of fencing, cameras, other security measures and a dozen new corrections deputies.
+That price does not include the price of fencing, cameras, other security measures, and a dozen new corrections deputies.
 Many estimate that the cost could reach $8.25 million annually, plus transportation and medical expenses, to keep 200 inmates in Polk County.

 DUI Arrests by the Pasco Sheriff’s Office – Visit the website of the Pasco County Sheriff’s Office to learn more about the PSO Traffic Enforcement Section that includes the Special Traffic Enforcement Patrol (STEP) Unit and the Motor Unit.
 The traffic enforcement section actively enforcing all traffic laws in the unincorporated areas around Dade City and throughout Pasco County.
 The locations for traffic enforcement are chosen by analyzing crash data to determine areas with the highest crash rates.
-PSO uses Intelligence Led Policing methods to find the locations that often overlap with high crime areas.
+PSO uses Intelligence-Led Policing methods to find locations that often overlap with high crime areas.

 Pasco Sheriff’s Office on Facebook – Follow the Pasco County Sheriff’s Office on Facebook to learn more about this local law enforcement agency or find public service announcements, or information on employment opportunities.
 An estimated 16,367 individuals were booked into the Pasco County Jail in 2016.
 The 2016 average daily population of the Pasco County Jail is approximately 1,381 individuals.

-Pasco County Sheriff’s Office Accused of Retaliation and RICO Violations – One current and two former employees of the Pasco County Sheriff’s Office filed federal lawsuit against the Pasco County Sheriff, Chris Nocco, alleging misconduct and retaliation.
+Pasco County Sheriff’s Office Accused of Retaliation and RICO Violations – One current and two former employees of the Pasco County Sheriff’s Office filed a federal lawsuit against the Pasco County Sheriff, Chris Nocco, alleging misconduct and retaliation.
 The sheriff’s office is accused of retaliating against employees who report misconduct.
-The lawsuit, alleged that Sheriff Chris Nocco and other leaders in the agency were “intoxicated with power and will physically abuse, intimidate, incarcerate, extort, and defame in order to ensure their absolute control.”
-The current and former employee involved in the lawsuit include Christopher Squitieri, John Horning, and Anthony Pearn.
+The lawsuit alleged that Sheriff Chris Nocco and other leaders in the agency were “intoxicated with power and will physically abuse, intimidate, incarcerate, extort, and defame in order to ensure their absolute control.”
+The current and former employee involved in the lawsuit includes Christopher Squitieri, John Horning, and Anthony Pearn.